jmbannon/ytdl-sub/README.md

   tv_show:

     # Presets can inherit all attributes from other presets.
 Our
-    # `tv_show` preset will inherit some presets built into ytdl-sub.
+    # `tv_show` preset will inherit these presets built into ytdl-sub.
     preset:
       # Let us specify all the TV show by date presets to support all
       # players.
-Really you only need one but this ensures compatiblity
+You only need to specify one, but this ensures
-      # with all players.
+      # compatibility with all players.
       - "kodi_tv_show_by_date"
       - "jellyfin_tv_show_by_date"
       - "plex_tv_show_by_date"